FabiowQuixada/isml-linter/README.md

 The linter is still on an early stage, so that some of the groups above may have room for improvement.
 Please feel free to make suggestions and help make this linter better. :) The set of currently available rules can be found below.

-:exclamation: When run, Isml Linter will generate two files under "isml-linter/output/" in your project's root directory.
-One of these files is the main output file, which lists all the enabled broken rules (file by file, line by line), and the other is a compiled version of it, so you have a good overview of the current status of your templates.

 ## Installation

 Simply run in your project's root directory: